-Interviewing is contiguous, and delegates will appreciate the skill of conducting interviews with a clear purpose, 'open-mindedly', and with an investigative mindset; the primary objective being to secure as detailed, reliable, and accurate an account as possible whilst avoiding 'confirmation bias', and utilizing forensically appropriate questioning styles.
+Interviewing is contiguous, and delegates will appreciate the skill of conducting interviews with a clear purpose, 'openmindedly', and with an investigative mindset; the primary objective being to secure as detailed, reliable, and accurate an account as possible whilst avoiding 'confirmation bias', and utilising forensically appropriate questioning styles.

 Each participant will conduct a full Interview role-play to embed the learning while his or her colleagues and trainer provide valuable feedback.
-They will also receive a Practical Guide book to Investigative Interviewing, and an Interview Skills pack.
-Interview role-plays will be recorded and each participant will have their own copy of the interviews conducted.
+They will also receive a 130 page Practical Guide book to Investigative Interviewing, and an Interview Skills pack.
+Interview role-plays will be recorded on DVD and each participant will have their own copy of the interviews conducted.

 In addition they will also receive detailed feedback evaluation forms from the trainer.
+As part of the package offered, further interviews conducted in the field can be assessed within a 6-12 month period.

-This will ensure staff are utilizing the Model structure and that the investment in training is being maximized.
+This will ensure staff are utilising the Model structure and that the investment in training is being maximized.